Built Environment Virtual Pavilion for COP26

 - Exhibition; to include a showcase of global best practice within a bespoke VR space, which (if allowed) will also be accessible via ocular rift headsets in the Green Zone.

-- Open call; to design an inspirational and artistic centrepiece for the Pavilion.
+- Installation; to design an inspirational and artistic centrepiece for the Pavilion.

 - Events series; a programme of tours and talks, keynotes, panels and other downloadable content

 - Become a Commercial Partner (see below) – for businesses.